stellaexp/full-stack-frameworks-project/README.md

 * An account profile, so a user can review past orders.

-Although not a feature, I would really liked a more robust dataset so the user has more to work with.
+Although not a feature, I would really have liked a more robust dataset so the user has more to view.

 ## Technologies Used